conradopoole/TwilightLord-ESP32-16MB-docs/README.md

 Here are some files that might help you configure the module in your environment:

- - Sample partitions file for the 16MB Flash, with 2 OTA Slots, EEPROM and SPIFF (copy or [download](partitions_16M.csv))
+ - Sample partitions file for the 8MB Flash, with 2 OTA Slots, EEPROM and SPIFF.
+Copy it to the root folder of your PlatformIO project (copy or [download](partitions_16M.csv))

     ```csv
     # Name,   Type, SubType, Offset,  Size, Flags